 As part of Virscend Education Co Ltd, Virscend University aspires to fulfill its parent company's commitment to quality education.
 Therefore, Virscend University prides itself on its effort of building a high-quality education validated by WSCUC.
-As we speak, our leadership team is working hard on obtaining its accreditation and we are confident in our efforts.
-Our leadership team also ensures that we comply with the California Bureau for Private Post-Secondary Education.
+VU is accredited by the WASC Senior College and University Commission (WSCUC), 1080 Marina Village Parkway, Suite 500, Alameda, CA 94501, 510.748.9001.
+Our leadership team also ensures that we comply with the California Bureau for Private Postsecondary Education.